healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

 ### Codenames
-Region configuration files are named using a codename to represent city when used in processing, for example `example_ES_Las_Palmas_2023`.
+Region configuration files are named using a codename to represent a city when used in processing, for example `example_ES_Las_Palmas_2023`.
 This helps to avoid issues with ambiguity when analysing multiple cities across different regions and time points (e.g. cities named Valencia are found in both Spain and Venezuala).
-In the case of our example city, we have used 'example' to provide a clarification about the study region's purpose, 'ES' clarifies that this is a Spanish city, 'Las_Palmas' is a common short way of writing the city's name, and the analysis is designed to target 2023 (i.e. it uses data sources published then).
+In the case of our example city, we have used 'example' to provide a clarification about the study region's purpose, 'ES' clarifies that this is a Spanish city, 'Las_Palmas' is a common short way of writing the city's name, and the analysis is designed to target 2023, using data sources that could be reasonably assumed to provide a fair representation for the city at that time point.

 ### Initialising

-To initialise a new study region configuration file, you can run `configure <codename>` (e.g. `configure example_ES_Las_Palmas_2023`; this would advise you that the Las Palmas example study region configuration has already been initialised, and suggest how to run analyses for it).
+To initialise a new study region configuration file, you can run use the [Web app]() study region form, [Jupyter Lab](./#Jupyter-Lab) or Python (see example below), or command line (`configure <codename>`; Figure 17).
+Running the configuration step for a study region with a previously initialised configuration file (e.g. `configure example_ES_Las_Palmas_2023`) would advise that the study region configuration has already been initialised, and provide guidance on how to run analyses once configuration has been completed by the user using a text editor.

 ![image](images/1_create_project_configuration_files.jpg)
-*Figure 16.
+*Figure 17.
 Output resulting from creating the configuration files; if you were to run this a second time after successfully running it, it would recognise and report that the files already exist, and otherwise remind you about the purpose of the respective configuration files.*

-Alternatively, you can initialise a configuration file using Python, for example for the Australian city of Melbourne with a target time point of 2023:
+Alternatively, you can initialise a configuration file using Python (including using a Jupyter notebook), for example for the Australian city of Melbourne with a target time point of 2023:
 ```
 from subprocesses import ghsci
 r = ghsci.Region('AU_Melbourne_2023')
 ```

-Once initialised, study region configuration files must then be modified using a text editor to provide information on data and analysis parameters as required.
+Once initialised, study region configuration files must then be modified using a text editor to provide information on the locations of downloaded data and analysis parameters as required.

 *A good way to view and edit the configuration files is using the provided [Jupyter Lab](./#Jupyter-Lab) interface.*